 “Please, honey, what the devil is going on?
 You’re scaring me.”

 “Well, tonight, I had two coons by the time I reached your blueberry patch.
-I was feeling pretty tired and was gonna call it quits when the hounds jumped a third about thirty yards deeper in the bog, so I followed.
+I was feeling pretty tired and was just about to call it quits when the hounds jumped a third about thirty yards deeper in the bog, so I followed.

-“Traipsin’ through that spongy summer-dried swamp was really spooky.
-It was dead quiet, Nita, and there was this dense ground-hugging fog glowing with an eerie sheen from the moonlight, swirling around about knee high like you see in them werewolf flicks.
+“Traipsin’ through that spongy summer-dried swamp was spooky enough by itself.
+It was dead quiet with this dense ground-hugging fog glowing with an eerie sheen in the moonlight, swirling around about knee high like you see in them werewolf flicks.